 Gain Versus Volume

-Once we have the gain adjusted correctly and it comes time to actually use this audio signal, we’ll typically be using a channel strip (whether on a mixing console or a DAW).
+Once we have the gain adjusted correctly and it comes time to actually use the audio signal, we’ll typically affect, route, and control the signal using a channel strip (whether on a mixing console or a DAW).
 Here, we’ll be using a volume adjustment (typically a fader) to adjust the volume.
 The volume is also given in dB values.

 The purpose of gain is to adjust each instrument and microphone so that they all have equal signal strength near the nominal line level.

-The purpose of volume is to then craft the proper balance of each instrument and microphone for the mix.
+The purpose of volume controls is to craft the proper balance of each instrument and microphone for the mix.

 Gain adjustments first.
 Volume adjustments second!